tinygo-org/tinygo-site/content/docs/reference/usage/subcommands.md

 The `-monitor` flag can be given to the `flash` command to start the serial monitor (see below) immediately after flashing.
-However, some microcontrollers need a split second or two to configure its serial port after flashing, and using the `-monitor` flag can fail because the serial monitor starts too quickly.
+However, some microcontrollers need a split second or two to configure the serial port after flashing, and using the `-monitor` flag can fail because the serial monitor starts too quickly.
 In that case, use the `tinygo monitor` command explicitly.

 ### monitor
-Start the serial monitor program on the serial port that is connected to the microcontroller.
+Start the serial monitor on the serial port that is connected to the microcontroller.

-If there are multiple microcontroller attached, use the `-port` flag to select the serial port.
+If there are multiple microcontroller attached, an error message will display a list of potential serial ports.
+Use the `-port` flag to select the appropriate port.
 On Linux, the port will be something like `/dev/ttyUSB0` or `/dev/ttyACM1`.
 On MacOS, the port will look like `/dev/cu.usbserial-1420`.
+On Windows, the port will be something like `COM1` or `COM31`.

 The default baud rate is 115200, but can be changed using the `-baudrate` flag.